Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 ```

-Project Goal: The goal of this dashboard is for the Myntra Product Catalog manger to keep an eye on thier current current catalog and be able to easilty answer questions such as 1.
-How many product does Myntra currently have?
-2. Which gender does their current catalog cater to.
-3. How many brands do they have stocked.
-Which brand has trhe mopst expensive product?
-Which brand has the highest total sales value?
+**Project Goal**: The goal of this dashboard is for the Myntra Product Catalog manger to keep an eye on thier current current catalog and be able to easilty answer questions such as
+- 1. How many product does Myntra currently have?
+  2. -2.
+Which gender does their current catalog cater to.
+  3. 3.
+How many brands do they have stocked.
+     4. Which brand has trhe mopst expensive product?
+     5. Which brand has the highest total sales value?
 This will help decide if they want to add more brands or reduce?